 A court of summary jurisdiction dealing with an offence under this Act is to be constituted by a magistrate.

-[Section 50 inserted by No. 59 of 2004 s.
+[Section 50 inserted: No. 59 of 2004 s.
 141.]

 51. Evidentiary provisions to facilitate proof

 (1) A certificate signed by the Commissioner to the effect that a person specified therein was or was not, on a day or during a period so specified, the holder of a licence so specified is, without proof of the signature or of the official character of the person by whom it purports to have been signed, admissible in evidence in any proceedings and is evidence of the matters so certified.